 You can, too.

-We are people who care deeply about the health of the ocean and the food products that come from it.
-As a member-based nonprofit action company, our mission includes research, education and active projects like seafloor cleanup events.
+We are people who care deeply about the ocean and the food products that come from it.
+We want to help preserve the ocean for future generations.

 As a member-based action company, we intend to: